brotkrueml/typo3-feed-generator/Documentation/Installation/Index.rst

 ============

 .. note::
-   The extension in version |release| supports TYPO3 v11 LTS and needs at least PHP 8.1.
+   The extension in version |release| supports TYPO3 v11 LTS and TYPO3 v12, and
+   needs at least PHP 8.1.

 .. caution::
    The extension is under development and is considered experimental!